-Many children start puberty before they leave primary school, so it is important that all pupils know what to expect before it happens in order to minimise potential anxiety and upset.
-As detailed in the Department for Education, Relationships Education, Relationships and Sex Education (RSE) and Health Education - Statutory guidance for governing bodies, proprietors, head teachers, principals, senior leadership teams, teachers, 'teaching about mental well-being is central to these subjects, especially as a priority for parents is their children's happiness.
+RSHE needs to start at the very beginning of primary school so that children learn about their bodies, can recognise if other people make them feel uncomfortable or unsafe and can report abuse and get help.
+Many children start puberty before they leave primary school and so it is important that all pupils know what to expect before it happens in order to minimise potential anxiety and upset.
+As detailed in the Department for Education, Relationships Education, Relationships and Sex Education (RSE) and Health Education - Statutory guidance for governing bodies, proprietors, head teachers, principals, senior leadership teams, teachers, 'teaching about mental well-being is central to these subjects [RSHE], especially as a priority for parents is their children's happiness.
 We know that children and young people are increasingly experiencing challenges, and that young people are at particular risk of feeling lonely.'
 As such, it is our intention that all children have the opportunity to experience a programme of Relationship, Sex and Health Education at a level which is appropriate for their age and physical development with differentiated provision if required.

-RSHE at Hillcross is mostly taught within the PSHE curriculum, but it is also linked to other curriculum subjects such as science and P4C.
+RSHE at Hillcross is mostly taught within the PSHE curriculum but it is also linked to other curriculum such as science.
 The purpose of RSHE is to support children and young people to develop self-confidence in preparing for the physical and emotional changes they will experience as they move into adulthood.
 It promotes an understanding of the range of family types and other people who contribute to providing children with the care, love and support they need to grow and develop.
-The purpose is to promote equality and respect for all.

 Since RSHE incorporates the development of self-esteem and relationships, pupils' learning does not solely take place through the taught curriculum, but through all aspects of school life.
 Children will often ask questions outside of lessons in order to make sense of their learning.
-Therefore, it is important that all staff take responsibility for understanding and implementing this policy and the RSHE curriculum.
+Therefore, it is important then that all staff take responsibility for understanding and implementing this policy and the RSHE curriculum.